nixintel/o365chk/README.md

     "UserState": 2
 ``````

-###Credits
+### Credits

-I had the idea for this after reading this excellent article by Mike Bond: https://bond-o.medium.com/microsoft-office-365-enumeration-58f9b5ba21c8
+I had the idea for this after reading this excellent article on O365 discovery by Mike Bond: https://bond-o.medium.com/microsoft-office-365-enumeration-58f9b5ba21c8